 Katarina Jerinic‘s projects respond to and intervene within built landscapes through the use of maps, photographs, and other ephemera that encourage unfamiliar explorations of everyday surroundings.
 Her work has been included in exhibitions at Bronx Museum of the Arts; BRIC Arts Media House, Brooklyn; the Marjorie Barrick Museum of Art at University of Nevada Las Vegas and others and supported by the NYC DOT Art Program; the Puffin Foundation; Times Square Alliance; and Brooklyn Arts Council.
 Residencies include Center for Book Arts; Lower Manhattan Cultural Council Swing Space and MacDowell Colony.
 She has an MFA in Photography and Related Media from School of Visual Arts and a BA in History from American University.

 Baxter St at the Camera Club of New York is a 501(c)3 artist run arts organization.
-Each year, Baxter St at CCNY selects four emerging photographers living in New York City for the Workspace Residency Program, which offers them analog and digital workspace at the International Center of Photography, access to the Baxter St at CCNY community and programs, and solo exhibitions at Baxter St. This exhibition is the last in a series of four solo exhibitions by 2017 winners of the Workspace Residency, supported by the Jerome Foundation, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, the New York City Department of Cultural Affairs, in partnership with the City Council, Fujifilm, and Awagami Factory.
+Each year, Baxter St at CCNY selects four emerging photographers living in New York City for the Workspace Residency Program, which offers them analog and digital workspace at the International Center of Photography, access to the Baxter St at CCNY community and programs, and solo exhibitions at Baxter St. This exhibition is the first in a series of four solo exhibitions by 2017 winners of the Workspace Residency, supported by the Jerome Foundation, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, the New York City Department of Cultural Affairs, in partnership with the City Council, Fujifilm of North America, and Awagami Factory.